DavidRaab/website/content/posts/2023-11-18-perl-seq-three-ways-of-fibonacci.md

 to primarily pick the F# API and port it to Perl.

 I already implemented a useful set of functions.
 Here is an example of the module and what you can do with it.
-Source code of my [Seq Module](https://github.com/DavidRaab/Seq) can be found at GitHub so far.
+Source code of my [Sq Module](https://github.com/DavidRaab/Sq) can be found at GitHub so far.

 When i have written more functions and documentation i will release it to CPAN.